alcapitan/atui/README.md

 ## Download and use ATUI (with Git)

 Don't worry, in version 0.4.0 distribution methods will be easy.
-You should display your website with an VScode extension like <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer">Live Server</a>.
+You should display your website with an VScode extension like [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ### With CDN (for users)